Woodstock, Alabama: Geography

-Woodstock is located in northern Bibb County at (33.201248, -87.150242).
+Woodstock is located in northern Bibb County.
 A portion of the town extends to the northwest into Tuscaloosa County.
 U.S. Route 11 passes northwest of the town center, leading northeast 31 mi to downtown Birmingham and west 26 mi to Tuscaloosa.
 Interstate 59 passes northwest of Woodstock, with the closest access via Exit 97 north of town.

 According to the U.S. Census Bureau, the town has a total area of 18.7 sqkm, of which 18.3 sqkm is land and 0.4 sqkm, or 2.11%, is water.